Extensions of the I-MMSE Relation: The Extended I-MMSE Relationship in Continuous Time

 Strictly speaking, Theorem~\ref{continuous-time-main-result-1} is not a generalization of Theorem~\ref{continuous-time-I-MMSE}: Condition (e) is stronger than the square integrability condition (\ref{square-integrable}), as one can easily find $g$ satisfying the latter but not the former.
-As elaborated in the following theorem, at the expense of an extra yet mild condition (see (f) in the following theorem), Condition (e) can be relaxed to an integrability condition (see (g)). \begin{thm} Consider the continuous-time system (\ref{continuous-time-system}) satisfying Conditions (a), (b), (c), (d) and the following conditions: \begin{enumerate} \item[(f)] for any $a > 0$ and any $t \in [0, T]$,
+Condition (e) will be relaxed in the following theorem, which ``essentially'' generalizes Theorem~\ref{continuous-time-I-MMSE}.